huimarco/F1-2021-VERHAM/README.md

 Raw html file can be found [here](f1-2021-titlefight.html).

-Final product posted on the projects section of my [Personal Website](https://huimarco.github.io/).
+Final product posted on the projects section of my [website](https://huimarco.github.io/).